Hawking radiation with pure states: symmetry and direct-sum quantum theory

 assuming the arrow of time to be $t: -\infty \to \infty$.
 We can see that the expression of KG field operator \eqref{eq:kgop} is a combination of positive and negative energy solutions.
 These are associated with creation and annihilation operators $\LF a_\textbf{k},\, a_\textbf{k}^\dagger \RF$ which satisfy the canonical commutation relations and the Minkowski vacuum is defined by

 Another equivalent way of defining a positive energy state \eqref{eq:posE} is

-with the presumption on the arrow of time $t: \infty \to -\infty$, the entire quantum theory is constructed based on this convention.
-As noted in \cite{Donoghue:2020mdd}, one can redefine the entire framework of quantum theory by reversing the definition of positive energy and the arrow of time, effectively replacing $i$ with $-i$ throughout the theory.
+with the presumption on the arrow of time $t: \infty \to -\infty$.
+Usually, the entire quantum theory is constructed based on the convention \eqref{eq:posE}.
+As noted in \cite{Donoghue:2020mdd}, one can redefine the entire framework of quantum theory by changing the definition of positive energy \eqref{altdef}, which means reversing the convention on the arrow of time and effectively replacing $i$ with $-i$ throughout the quantum (field) theory.

-Direct-sum quantum theory starts with a construction that combine both arrows of time together with parity operation to express a single quantum state.
+Direct-sum quantum theory starts with a construction that combines both arrows of time together with parity operation to express a single quantum state.
 According to this, a single quantum state is expressed by joining two components through a direct-sum operation

 $\vert\Psi_{\pm}\rangle $ are orthogonal states \cite{Conway} of the direct-sum Hilbert space